AdobeDocs/pass.en/help/accountiq/dashboard.md

 +++Programmer- MVPDs in segment

-When you log in as a Programmer, this table provides a comparative view of the different Aggregated Sharing Scores for the MVPDs in the current segment.
+When you log in as a Programmer user, this table provides a comparative view of the different Aggregated Sharing Scores for the MVPDs in the current segment.

 Select the column headings to view the data in ascending and descending order.